|

 service in all nervous complaints, vertigoes, headaches

 and hypochondriacal affections."
-Culpepper notes that it
+Culpepper notes

-reference from Native cultures, but probably because: a.)
+references from Native cultures, but probably because: a.)

 they didn’t write stuff down, and b.) they might have

 preferred to keep this information to themselves.
-While
+While enthobotanists and friendly settlers were told much about

 many medicinal plants, there were some plants and some